Request a CatalogContact Us

 Curriculum, Catholic

 What about the Catholic content in CHC books and workbooks?
-Are the books too religious or not?
+Are the books too religious?

 We are educating for eternity, and our materials reflect that goal.
 Catholic content in CHC offerings is not ‘in addition to,’ but interwoven in the subjects, as naturally as our Holy Faith is, or should be, woven into daily life.
 When our children search to identify nouns within an amusing story about brothers and sisters helping one another with family chores, our Faith is presented as naturally on the page as it is within our family dynamics.

 Secular materials reflect secular mores and a secular outlook on life.
-Catholic materials reflect Christian morals and a Christian outlook on life.
+Catholic materials reflect Christian mores and a Christian outlook on life.
+This does not mean that catechism lessons must artificially be inserted into every lesson.
+It is absolutely possible to teach phonics, grammar, geography, and handwriting with a solid academic base, while at the same time subtly training children to live their Faith.
+A truly Catholic curriculum shapes ideals, builds Christian moral values, strengthens family ties, and lends silent support to parenting by reinforcing character-building lessons.
 A youngster watching Mama tenderly nursing the new baby is experiencing a gentle teaching on the Gospel of Life.
-Similarly, in a natural way, CHC lessons and stories gently witness to the beauty of God, eternally present in hearts, home, and all of Creation.
-To the believer, all life and all creation, every moment speak His Name.
-Praised be Jesus Christ, now and forever.
+Similarly, in a natural way, CHC lessons and stories give witness in a gentle and natural way to the beauty of God, eternally present in hearts, in the home, and in all of Creation.
+CHC materials are designed to foster a rich Catholic environment in the home, surrounding children with all that is admirable and producing indelible benefits that will be evident in childhood, adulthood, and through all eternity.

 Return to top